4FT4B-fk/Web-programming-Project-533001/README.md

 # Web Programming Project - University Class Timetable

-This is a university-level web application project titled **"University Class Timetable Portal"**.
+This is a web application project **"University Class Timetable Portal"**.
 It provides functionality for students and professors to manage and view class schedules, notifications, and contact information.

 ## 🚀 Features